 Each detection method sends vehicle presence information to a traffic signal controller.
 The controller acts as the "brain" of the traffic signal, changing signal indications based on programmed instructions.
-The controller will determine when the indication for the approach will be given and how much time will be given to each change and how much time will be given to each movement.
+The controller will determine when the indication for the approach will change and how much time will be given to each movement.
 A controller is shown in Exhibit 1-3.